glchavez/Professional-README-Generator/code/Example_README.md

   ## installation
-  This section will hold instructions for installation.
+  If installation instructions are needed, include them here.

   ## Usage
-  This section will include usage information.
+  Describe how to use your project.

   ## Tests
-  If there are test instructions, they go in this section.
+  Test instructions will be provided in this section of the ReadMe.

   ## Contributing
-  This section details contribution details for your project.
+  If you would like others to contribute to your project, give them instructions on how to do so here.

   ## Questions
   To review the code for this application, visit my GitHub page at github.com/glchavez.
-For any additional questions, feel free to email me at youremail@gmail.com.
+For any additional questions, feel free to email me at myemail@gmail.com.

   ## License